 Over the past few years, word of the ITC’s prowess at performing the Bard has spread, to the extent that invitations to tour regionally have begun to arrive in the group’s email inbox.
 To accommodate them, Theatre Hub, a professional offshoot of the ITC, was formed in 2015 and the two groups co-produced an early Summer tour of Twelfth Night in 2016, performing in the open air at Avon Mill Garden Centre (Loddiswell), Torre Abbey and Pecorama (near Seaton in east Devon).

 Another indication of the esteem in which Dartmouth Shakespeare Week is held came in 2014, when Michael Corbidge, senior voice and text consultant to the Royal Shakespeare Company (RSC), agreed to become the group’s patron.

 “I love this company.
 It’s a very established company.
 It has a massive feel for Shakespeare and a passion for it.
 I love open air work.
 Of course, [Dartmouth Castle] is a spellbinding setting on the cliff-side.
 You’ve got this beautiful backdrop of the water and the town behind.
 I think they’re really focused in their work and really clear about what they want.
 All of that bodes incredibly well.”

 Having worked all over the world with amateur groups and professional performers from Bryn Terfel to Ralph Fiennes, Michael had little time for snobbery about ‘am-dram’:

 “I come from an amateur world.
 I was an amateur actor.
 I am passionate about making theatre whether you’re amateur or professional.
 I see very little difference between amateur and professional theatre.
 Good work is good work, however you’re producing it.”

-Can’t come this August? take a look at what’s on in Dartmouth during the rest of the year.
+Can’t come to Dartmouth this July?
+Take a look at what’s on in Dartmouth during the rest of the year.